fkoolhoven/Cpp-Modules/README.md

 </div>

 # About the project
 CURRENTLY WORKING ON THIS.
 There will be 10 modules in total (00 until 09).
 This project is in accordance with the CPP-Modules project, which is part of the Codam Core Curriculum.
 Each module introduces new concepts and contains a couple of exercises that gradually increase in difficulty.
 I was already familair with C when I begin this project so that makes some things a bit easier to get.
-The aim is to get some experience with object oriented programming C++.<br>
+The aim is to get some experience with object oriented programming and C++.<br>

 # Learnings per module <br>
 **Module00**: namespaces, classes, member functions, constructors, destructors, stdio streams, initialization lists. <br>